DS-567/AMD-AOHW25_620/README.md

 ### 2. Data Collection Framework

 To train any neural network, high quality training data is required.
-A custom hardware architecture was created with AMD FPGAs in this PhD to collect data from a real-world RISC-V softcore (Neorv32), facilitating fault injection and data extraction off-FPGA.
+A custom hardware architecture was created using AMD FPGAs in this PhD to collect data from a real-world RISC-V softcore (Neorv32), facilitating fault injection and data extraction off-FPGA.

 [Click here for build instructions](/Data_Collection)